ezy/spec-react/README.md

 ## Tests

 All tests reside in `src/__tests__`.
 They're an example rather than being exhaustive in the interest of saving time on spec work.

+## Things I would do for prod

+- Use typescript (.tsx, .ts)
+- Use `docker-compose` for running any backend and db
+- Implement a CI/CD solution
+- Use [EmberJS](https://emberjs.com/) (jokes, although it is totally the best solution for big orgs building PWAs)